 Unique types of hammocks

-There are many different kinds of hammocks out there, varying both by the fabric used, and the design of the hammock itself.
+There are many different kinds of hammocks out there, varying both by the fabric used, and the design itself.
 Let’s take a look.

-One of the most popular types of hammocks, the rope hammock encourages airflow, which makes it ideal for particularly warm climates.
-This type of hammock also tends to be quite durable, being able to hold up to 450 kg.
+The rope encourages airflow, which makes it ideal for particularly warm climates.
+This type also tends to be quite durable, being able to hold up to 450 kg.

-Made from nylon, parachute hammocks are among the most durable and strongest available.
+Made from nylon, these are among the most durable and strongest available.
 Their flexibility and ability to turn into a cocoon makes them practical in all sorts of situations, including bad weather.
-Since they can shrink down to the size of a grapefruit, this type of hammock is also extremely portable.
+Since they can shrink down to the size of a grapefruit, this type is also extremely portable.

 Designed to be strung up between trees — high in the air, low to the ground, or even over water.
 Its built-in rain tarp is designed to keep the user completely dry, even during heavy rainfall, while the built-in mosquito net keeps the creepy crawlies and flying foes at bay.

-Made from handwoven cotton, Brazilian hammocks are perfect beachside lounging devices.
-They tend to have a lot of give in them, like a parachute hammock, and come in all sorts of vibrant colors.
+Made from handwoven cotton, these are perfect beachside lounging devices.
+They tend to have a lot of give in them, and come in all sorts of vibrant colors.

 The cotton used to fabricate these types of hammocks tends to have a tight stick but is generally thinner too.
 These are generally decorated with eye-catching patterns, as well as tassels and fringes.
 Mexican/Nicaraguan hammocks tend to be extremely strong, and are excellent companions for warm climates.
 Beware, though — they’re prone to mold.

 This has four poles for support for extra stability and added hammock area, but still swings like a traditional hammock (sort of).
 Also, the DIY hammock stand means that this can be set up anywhere — even in a treeless backyard.